-We continue to find flexible and adaptive new ways to meet the needs of children and families during this pandemic.
-Our emphasis is on providing inquiry-based environmental and outdoor education programs for small groups, typically made up of no more than 10–12 individuals.
+We continue to find flexible and adaptive new ways to meet the needs of children and families.
+Our emphasis is on providing inquiry-based environmental and outdoor education programs for small groups.
 Our programs, as always, are focused on learning from nature, but we are placing a heightened focus on meeting the need children have for unstructured time with their peers.
 It is essential to children’s social-emotional development and general sense of well-being to be able to play and be free outside with each other!

 Programs may also be viewed in a calendar.

 Second Saturday Family Science Winter/Spring (In-Person Outside) with Aemelia Thompson

 Ages 5–7, Grades K–1

 January 8th, February 12th, March 12th, April 9th, May 7th*, and June 11th

 *The Saturday Science on May 7th has been moved to the first Saturday of May due to space availability.